vineethk/vineethk.github.com/_posts/2012-06-06-scala-semicolon-insertion.md

 ---
 layout: template
-title: "Scala's Automatic Semicolon Inference  -- Beware of Potential Bugs"
+title: "Scala's Automatic Semicolon Inference  -- Beware of Bugs You Can Cause"
 ---

 Scala has automatic semicolon inference, so one need not end every statement in a semicolon.
 Which makes it nicer looking (?), saves a bunch of typing.
 But it can come back and bite you in the trickiest ways :)